There and back again: A circuit extraction tale: Preliminaries

-\begin{remark} A \LOG\ and an assignment of measurement angles $\alpha:\comp{O}\to [0,2\pi)$ carry the same information as a (standardized) runnable measurement pattern with no corrections.
+\begin{remark} A \LOG\ and an assignment of measurement angles $\alpha:\comp{O}\to [0,2\pi)$ carry the same information as a runnable measurement pattern with no corrections.

 Given the measurement pattern, the corresponding \LOG\ $(G,I,O,\ld)$ may be determined as follows: the vertices of the graph $G$ are given by the set of qubits $V$.
-The edges of $G$ are given by the set
+The edges of $G$ are given by the set of pairs $(i, j) \in V \times V$ such that the total number of occurences of $E_{ij}$ and $E_{ji}$ in the pattern is odd.
 The sets $I$ and $O$ are the ones given in Definition~\ref{def:meas_pattern}.
 The functions $\ld$ and $\al$ are determined by the measurement operators $M_i^{\ld,\al}$; Definition~\ref{def:runnable_pattern} guarantees that both are well-defined.

-Given a \LOG\ we can apply this process in reverse to construct a standardised runnable measurement pattern without corrections.
-(In the absence of corrections, the order of the individual preparation commands, entangling commands, and measurement commands in the pattern does not matter since all commands of the same type commute.)
+Given a \LOG\ we can apply this process in reverse to construct a runnable measurement pattern without corrections.

 A \LOG\ and an assignment of measurement angles can also be determined from a measurement pattern including corrections by simply ignoring the latter (i.e.\ by assuming that all measurements yield the desired result).
 In Section~\ref{sec:gflow}, we discuss necessary and sufficient conditions under which appropriate corrections commands can be determined when constructing a measurement pattern from a \LOG; these corrections then put constraints on the order of the measurements. \end{remark}